pantunes/xtcryptosignals/README.md

 # XTCryptoSignals

-**XTCryptoSignals** is a Python service that collects crypto-currencies symbols pairs data such as BTC/USDT, ETH/BTC or any other pair that a Crypto-currency Exchange API supports and allows the user to setup **signals** based on rules to send real-time notifications through e-mail or Push Notifications to the browser or mobile app.
-It will allow as well automatic trading.
+**XTCryptoSignals** is a Python library that includes multiple services such as:
+Data collection crypto-currencies coins and/or tokens symbols pairs data such as BTC/USDT, ETH/BTC or any other pair that a Crypto-currency Exchange API supports;
+A **signals** service based on rules to send real-time notifications through e-mail or Push Notifications to the browser or mobile app;
+And a service that enables automatic trading.

 ## Roadmap